JSilva14/GithubApiClient/README.md

 ### * To run or debug using the IDE:

-In a terminal, navigate to the root folder (which contains index.js) and run `node index`
+In a terminal, navigate to the root folder (which contains index.js) and run `node index` or `npm run`

 ## How to use